Corey Brewer

-Corey Wayne Brewer (born March 5, 1986) is an American former professional basketball player who serves as an assistant coach for the New Orleans Pelicans.
+Corey Wayne Brewer (born March 5, 1986) is an American former professional basketball player, and current assistant coach at Arkansas State of the Sun Belt Conference.
 He played college basketball for the Florida Gators, winning back-to-back NCAA national championships in 2006 and 2007.
 He was named Most Outstanding Player of the 2007 NCAA tournament.
 In 2007, Brewer was drafted by the Minnesota Timberwolves and went on to have a 13-year NBA career.

 Early years

 Brewer was born in Portland, Tennessee.
 He attended Portland High School, where he played high school basketball for the Portland Panthers.
 As a 6'7 174 lbs senior in the 2003–04 season, Brewer averaged 29.4 points and 12.8 rebounds per game and was named the Tennessee Secondary School Athletic Association (TSSAA) Class 2A "Mr. Basketball", McDonald's All American, and a fourth-team Parade All-American.

 Considered a four-star recruit by Rivals.com, Brewer was listed as the No. 7 small forward and the No. 31 player in the nation in 2004.